1 Qualities and abilities of the human spirit

-When you perceive, by watching and listening, you let the events make an impression upon you as being the spirit.
-As a result, a light image, an image of experience, is formed into yourself as the spirit, so that you become aware of your experiences.
-Because you incorporate the outside world into yourself, you get an idea of it.
+When you observe, you let the events make an impression upon you as being the spirit by watching and listening.
+As a result of this, a light image, an image of experience, is formed within yourself as a spirit, making you aware of your experiences.
+Because you take the outside world into yourself, you get to know about it.

-If you think, you are able to form light images yourself, which then form your ideas.
+If you think, you are able to form self-created light images yourself, which then form your ideas.

-When you feel, you also allow your experiences to become spiritual.
+When you feel, you also connect your experiences with your spiritual warmth.
 As a result, your mental state of warmth, which is your state of mind, your mood or emotion, is shaped by the nature of your experiences, so that you can have compassion with your fellow human beings.

-If you want, then you yourself form such a state of warmth into yourself, which is then a state of force, that you are able to express the thoughts and feelings that you have thought and felt within yourself, externally and to form them into a certain behavior, in a statement or act.
+If you want, then you form within yourself such a state of warmth, which is then a state of force, that you are able to express the thoughts and feelings that you have thought and felt within yourself, to the outside world and to form them into a certain behavior, in a statement or action.

 1.5 Awareness of your own spiritual activity

-This happening: perceiving things, thinking about and feeling about them and then doing something with them, is the controlled spiritual activity.
-This allows you to process consciously, intelligently and emotionally your experiences; therefore you can come to accept your experiences and then adapt appropriately to the constantly changing conditions, that come to you in time as the flow of daily events.
+This happening: observing things, thinking about and feeling about them and then wanting to do something with them, is the controlled spiritual activity.
+This allows you to process consciously, intelligently and emotionally your experiences; thus allowing you to accept your experiences and then appropriately adapt to the constantly changing circumstances, that come to you in time as the flow of daily events.

-The activity of these abilities is the only thing in which you can immediately recognize the spiritual in this material world; and by which you can also get to know yourself as being a spirit, namely, as that conscious force of life that you are yourself and that in itself perceives all things, thinks and feels them through and then decides to do something with it.
+The activity of these abilities is the only thing by which you can immediately recognize the spiritual in this material world; and by which you can also get to know yourself as being a spirit, namely, as that conscious force of life that you yourself are and that in itself observes all things in itself, thinks about it and feels it through and then decides to want to do something with it.